CT5555/CT5555-Endless-Sky-Mods-by-ThisIsKKO/readme.txt

 --SHIPS.TXT/SALES.TXT--
-Ships.txt and the other factions txt files add the "Generator Installment Allowance" outfit into every vanilla ship in the game in case anyone wants to go for that direction.
+Ships.txt and the other factions' txt files add the "Generator Installment Allowance" outfit into every vanilla ship in the game in case anyone wants to go for that direction.
 Sales add the introduced outfits to certain points to be sold.

 --NOTES--